okamanhog/cookgetherfinal/README.md

 ## About Cookgether

-Cookgether is a cutting-edge app designed for cooking enthusiasts to build a vibrant community and generate AI-powered personalized recipes.
-It offers an innovative platform for users to share recipes, engage with the community, and make the most of leftover food, all while exploring new culinary experiences tailored to individual preferences and needs.
+Cookgether is a cutting-edge app designed for cooking enthusiasts to build a vibrant community based on AI-generated personalized recipes.
+It offers an innovative platform for users to try new food based on your own ingredients and preferences, share these recipes, engage with the community and make the most of leftover food.

 ## Features